Mindful Photography exhibition brings workshops to a celebratory close

-Led by Pierre Bureau of Mindful Photo Lab, the eight-week series took Kairos community members all over London: Kew Gardens, the Tower of London, Brick Lane, Greenwich, the Tate Modern… and more.
-Each week paired mindful observation with photography, encouraging participants to notice, reflect and create.
+Led by Pierre Bureau of Mindful Photo Lab, this eight-week series of workshops took Kairos community participants all over London: the glasshouses and hidden corners of Kew Gardens, the historic majesty of Tower of London and Greenwich, the diverse vibrancy and street art of Brick Lane, the bold imagination of Tate Modern…and more.

-Over a dozen people joined the course back on 21st March.
+Over a dozen people joined the course when it began on 21st March.
 Workshops ran weekly for two hours, blending modern technology with a mindful approach to observation and creativity.
-Volunteer Baz did a great job of assisting Pierre throughout.
-Finally, last Friday, photos were chosen and captioned by participants, with prints displayed at the exhibition and a framed photo for each person to take home.
+Finally, last Friday, participants selected and captioned their photos, which were displayed at the exhibition, with each person receiving a framed print of their work to take home.

 Our huge gratitude and appreciation once again to Pierre and Mindful Photo Lab for making it all possible.